damien-meere/frontend-milestone/README.md

 The navbar is dynamic and will alter depending on the size of the screen employed to view the site.
 A 'Get in Touch' button is only available on large screens, however this contact functionality is also available via the contact page.

 The footer contains details of the company's location.
-ON small screens this section contains a button that links away to google maps.
+On small screens this section contains a button that links away to google maps.
 The location called out is the BT offices in Dundrum.
 On larger screens, this button is replaced with a map object.
 The footer also contains a section highlighting some popular courses via buttons.
 These buttons link to course booking modals (See Below):

 ![CCNP Modal](assets/images/ccnp_modal.jpg)